niryariv/opentaba-client/DEPLOYMENT.md

 municipality you are deploying)
   1. Make sure both the geojson and topojson files with the name of the municipality have been added to [this repository](http://github.com/niryariv/israel_gushim)
-  2. Add the data about the new municipality and the topojson gush map for it:
+  2. Add the data about the new municipality and its map to the repository:
      `fab add_gush_map:givataiim,גבעתיים`
   3. The changes will be made locally and not comitted so you can review them.
      If any more properties need to be added to data/index.js (in compliance